Art Collector Questionnaire

 Do you have any favorites in your collection?

 That’s a tough question.
-My collection reflects a time when I wanted some emerging artists who had already made their mark.
+My collection reflects a time when I wanted artwork from emerging artists who had already made their mark.
 So Kehinde Wiley's piece of the Afro hair growing out [from the “Conspicuous Fraud” series] is a favorite.
 I also think William Villalongo’s piece, Odalisque was a Slave [2017], is extraordinary, just in terms of its execution.
 It is an intellectual tie-in with [Jean-Auguste-Dominique] Ingres's original Grande Odalisque.
 The idea that he is repatriating within this piece, properties ascribed to a Black man, is an interesting reflection as we are still struggling with the repatriation of many things today in today's world.

 Create your Subscription